Apple announces low-cost iPhone SE with 5G, Friday night baseball | Technology

 Apple announces low-cost iPhone SE with 5G, Friday night baseball

-Apple Inc on Tuesday announced a new version of its low-cost iPhone SE that includes 5G connectivity.
+Apple Inc on Tuesday announced a new version of its low-cost iPhone SE that includes 5G connectivity and a new iPad Air.
 The $429 price point is a slight increase from the previous iPhone SE model, priced at $399.
 The new phone starts shipping March 18.

 The iPhone SE comes with an A15 Bionic chip, which Apple says is the fastest among competition, a 4.7-inch retina display and a home button with touch ID.
 "This is important for our existing users who want a smaller iPhone at a great value," Chief Executive Tim Cook said.